moinsen-dev/vscode_moinsen_flutter/README.md

 4. The coverage percentage is also displayed in the console output and updated in the README badge automatically.

+5. Latest coverage results:
+   - Statement coverage: 53.26%
+   - Branch coverage: 54.54%
+   - Function coverage: 66.66%
+   - Line coverage: 53.84%

+   These results indicate that while the extension has good function coverage, there's room for improvement in statement, branch, and line coverage.
+Consider adding more test cases to increase overall coverage and improve the robustness of the extension.

 ## Enhancing the Test Fixture Structure

 To improve the test fixture structure for this extension, consider the following guidelines: